COSBlab/EMMIVox/scripts/README.md

-# Python scripts for pre- and post-processing of EMMIVOX simulations
+# Python scripts for pre- and post-processing of EMMIVox simulations

-Here you will find some python scripts useful to setup and analyze EMMIVOX simulations.
+Here you will find some python scripts useful to setup and analyze EMMIVox simulations.
 For info about their syntax, just type:

 `python script.py -h`

-Brief overview (incomplete):
+Brief overview:
  * `align-VOXELS.py`: align two PDBs based on an atom selections, dump the transformation to file, apply transformation to a cryo-EM map, write transformed cryo-EM map to file;
  * `align-PDBs.py`: transform one PDB based on the inverse transformation read from file;
  * `align-XTC.py`: transform a trajectory in XTC format based on the inverse transformation read from file;